thatvirtualboy/thatvirtualboy.github.io/_posts/2022/2022-03-23-migrating-paid-app-to-subscription-freemium-1.markdown

 How would I implement these new payment models?
 How should I handle users who previously bought the app?

-I’ll cover the technical details and implementation of RevenueCat in Part 2 (coming soon)
+I’ll cover the technical details and implementation of RevenueCat in [Part 2](https://thatvirtualboy.com/migrating-paid-app-to-subscription-freemium-2/)

 Thanks for reading!